Whirligig (novel): Plot

 When Brent arrives at Bellevue, Washington he starts to make his first whirligig, a harpist.
 There, he meets a cyclist who plays Go, who teaches him about the movement of life.
 In San Diego, California, Brent wanted to stay at a hostel but they tell him that only foreign travelers can stay there.
 The clerk told him facts about Canada and let him in.
-He meets a foreign student named Emil at the hostel.
-Before leaving San Diego, he makes his second whirligig, a mermaid on top of a whale.
+He meets a foreign student named Emil at the hostel, he inspires Brent with his knowledge, curiosity, and confidence.
+Before leaving San Diego, he makes his second whirligig, a mermaid on top of a whale, he also begins playing the harmonica.
 In Miami, Florida, he ponders the concepts of religion.
 With the help of some children on the beach, Brent makes his penultimate whirligig, a marching band.
-His last whirligig was built in Weeksboro, Maine, a model of Lea Zamora which spun its arms in the wind.
-After that he meets a female painter who realizes Brent's problems and helps him, allowing him to finally realize he was free.
+His last whirligig was built in Weeksboro, Maine, a decorative model of Lea Zamora which spun its arms and other parts in the wind.
+After that he meets a female painter and confesses what he did and how Leah died.
+She realizes Brent's problems and helps him, allowing him to finally realize he was free.
 He decides to place a whirligig in every state, eventually facing his parents and Lea's mother again.

-The whirligigs are left behind and impact the lives of other people that come across them long after Brent has left that area of the United States.
+Meanwhile, the whirligigs impact the lives of other people that come across them long after Brent has left.
 They give hope to others, such as the supposed prayer to the wind (which is actually Lea's name written on the whirligig).
-They include a girl named Steph from Weeksboro who has a friend that wants to give her a boyfriend, a Puerto Rican street sweeper nicknamed Flaco in Miami looking for quiet time, a Korean boy named Anthony in Bellevue who is desperate to play baseball, and a girl named Jenny in San Diego worried about her grandmother.